-Top Tips for Clear Skin
+9 Top Tips for Clearer Skin and Reducing Acne Breakouts

 Face mapping helps us understand how internal factors cause acne breakouts.
 What does the acne on your forehead tell you about your digestion?
 Discover your acne zones and their internal corollaries.

 That worn out five letter word that is instantly thrown at anyone who is suffering with acne.
 However, it's with good reason.
 Think about your daily water intake, are you really getting your eight glasses a day?
 (Plus one for luck!).
 Water flushes out the toxins in your system, cleansing you from the inside out.
 So try replacing a few of your fizzy drinks with a tall glass of H2O, and try keeping a log to ensure you're getting enough!
 Make sure your up your intake during the warmer months and try eating more water soluble fruits such as grapes for an addition boost.

 Personally, I love drinking detox water.
 Put a slice of lemon in your glass of water.
 Not only will it taste better, but the lemon water will flush additional toxins out of your body and give you a much needed vitamin C boost.

 When you sleep, your skin, much like your other organs, takes this opportunity to heal, renew and rejuvenate.
 Studies have shown that those who are getting enough sleep (around seven to eight and a half hours per night) can reduce their stress levels which can cause your skin to become dry and dull, increasing the likelihood of breakouts.
 Remember, it's not called beauty sleep for nothing!

 A top tip for sleeping is to try to sleep on your back.
 Sleeping on your back allows gravity to give you a 'natural' face-lift, and means you will not be sleeping with your hair, pillow or quilt rubbing against your face and transferring bacteria.
 Ideally, you should change your pillowcase once a week and aim to wash your pillow once a month.